luontola/tdd-mooc-tetris/docs/level-4.md

 where the old code assumes 1×1 blocks (and a 3×3 board).
 Create an appropriate abstraction so that the same code works for all block shapes.

-It may be useful to temporarily disable the one new failing test, so that you can refactor on green and make the next test easier to pass.
+It may be useful to temporarily disable the one new failing test, so that you can refactor while all tests are passing.
+Then refactor with the goal of making the next test easier to pass.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">for each desired change, make the change easy (warning: this may be hard), then make the easy change</p>&mdash; Kent Beck (@KentBeck) <a href="https://twitter.com/KentBeck/status/250733358307500032?ref_src=twsrc%5Etfw">September 25, 2012</a></blockquote>